What is citizenship?

 But teaching them to be inquisitive is only one part.
 "We want a feeling person in addition to a knowledge-seeking person," Lee explains.
 "And part of being a citizen is being a moral person so we want our students to develop a character that is moral and ethical.
 So they conduct themselves morally and ethically in their daily activities with others."

 The key is incorporating these teaching ideals into the curriculum in a way that adds to the lesson.

 How can you ensure citizenship is being taught at your child's school?

 It's really easy for teachers to get bogged down in the curriculum and, with EQAO pressures and goals to meet, citizenship might fall by the wayside.

-Here are some things to look for in your school.
+According to Elizabeth Morley, Principal at The Laboratory School, here are some things to look for in your school:

 - Kids are aware of concepts such as democracy, justice and equality;

 - Kids know that their voices are heard in the classroom;